RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 ###Recommended Workflow

-With the publically accessible Rosetta repository, we're using the now-standard Fork-and-PR model for development.
+With the publicly accessible Rosetta repository, we're using the now-standard Fork-and-PR model for development.
 The benefits of this model is that it's standard for many Open Source projects, so there's plenty of documentation out there for it.
-(See the [Github Documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) for a start.)
+(See the [GitHub Documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) for a start.)
 It also allows potential contributions by people who aren't members of the RosettaCommons, and who do not have write access to the Rosetta repositories.

 A basic development flow would proceed as follows: